 Patrick Soluri of Prohibition Productions, Paolo Lanna (Swing Remix), Stuart Math, Karen Goldstein, Eva Carozza, George Gee, Evita Arce and many others were instrumental in bringing to fruition this special evening.

 Special personal thanks to Dawn Hampton, Ryan Francois, Chester Whitmore, and George Gee who remained firm in their support of the Centennial Savoy Ball and demonstrated their principled support of Lindy Hop in the spirit of Frankie Manning.

 Jane Kratchovil provide stunning photographs of the night.
 Thank you Jane.

-This event was not sponsored by, nor is it a part of, the Frankie 100 Festival, but, we of course support the Festival.
+This event was not sponsored by, nor is a part of, the Frankie 100 Festival.
+We of course support the Festival.
 Please do not forget to donate to the Frankie Manning Foundation or spread Lindy Hop and honor the memory of Frankie Manning in your own way.